Step 1: Register an address in Germany

 - ID or passport.

-- The filled form called Anmeldeformular.
+- The filled form is called Anmeldeformular.
 You can download the Anmeldeformular for Berlin here or use Appmeldung.
 Note that you have to pay church tax if you affirm affiliation to one of these 9 religious groups.
 Remember that you might be subject to a fine if the date of moving into the flat is more than 14 days older than the date of your appointment at the Bürgeramt.

 - Confirmation of residence (Wohnungsgeberbestätigung).

-Step 2: determine the legal form of your business
+Step 2: Determine the legal form of your business

 Check whether you are Freiberufler or Gewerbetreibender

-It's important to distinguish between freelancers (Freiberufler) and tradesman (Gewerbetreibender).
+It's important to distinguish between freelancers (Freiberufler) and tradesmen (Gewerbetreibender).
 The tax office ultimately decides for which of these categories your activity qualifies.
 This is not necessarily based on your studies or qualifications but based on the tasks you invoice.

 This term is reserved for specific professions.

-Step 3: register your trade
+Step 3: Register your trade

 Skip this step if you are a Freiberufler.
 You have to do the following if you qualify as a tradesman:

 A. Mandatory: fill out a form to officially open your trade.
 This can be done online in Berlin.
 Most other cities let you download the form and mail it to them.
 The recipient address is in the PDF in this case.
-Please google Gewerbeanmeldung and the name of the nearest city if your location is not in the list.
+Please google Gewerbeanmeldung and the name of the nearest city if your location is not on the list.

 - Use this online form to open a trade in Berlin